IMOCA 60 Foncia 2: 2016–2017 Vendée Globe

-2017–Present – Initiatives-Cœur (3)
+2017–2022 – Initiatives-Cœur (3)

-Results Summary
+Results summary

-3rd 2017 – Armen Race with Tanguy de Lamotte;
+3rd – 2017 – Armen Race with Tanguy de Lamotte;

-7th 2019 – Transat Jacques-Vabre with Samantha Davies and Paul Meilhat;
+7th – 2019 – Transat Jacques-Vabre with Samantha Davies and Paul Meilhat;

-4th 2020 Vendée-Arctic-Les Sables d'Olonne with Samantha Davies;
+4th – 2020 – Vendée Arctique with Samantha Davies;

-DNF 2020–2021 Vendée Globe with Samantha Davies keel damage force a repair in cape town although the boat carried on;
+DNF – 2020-2021 – Vendée Globe with Samantha Davies keel damage force a repair in cape town although the boat carried on;

 2020–2021 Vendée Globe

 On December 2, 2020, at 7 p.m. (universal time), in the roaring 40s, more than 300 miles from the Cape of Good Hope, Samantha Davies sailed was sailing between 15 and 22 knots, in a wind of 30 knots in 11th place in the race.
 Suddenly, the boat hits an unidentified floating object and stopped in a brutal manner.
 She hears cracks and was thrown around the inside of the boat along with the meal she was preparing.
 As a result, she suffered bruising.

 The cracks in the longitudinal in the keel structure surrounding the keel ram and potential damage to the fin and ram itself made it unsafe to enter the Southern Ocean with repair and inspection.
 So Samantha Davies diverted to Cape Town while options were considered she arrived on 5 December where she retired from the race.
-She then made the decision to carry on with here round the world voyage.
+She then made the decision to carry on with her round the world voyage.

+2021 – present - La Mie Câline

+Arnaud Boissières acquired the ship in 2021.